Account intelligence guided agents drive AR gains

-Our process managers carefully craft root cause error categories into ProMIS solution scenarios.
+Our process managers carefully craft root cause error categories into ProMISe solution scenarios.
 Each scenario leads the agent through a research path using discriminating questions, decision trees, payer clarifications, and recommended actions to get reimbursed with the fewest touches.

-Following the ProMIS priority algorithm, agents address accounts each day that are most likely to need intervention to increase payment results.
+Following the ProMISe priority algorithm, agents address accounts each day that are most likely to need intervention to increase payment results.
 Working process scenarios at scale, we experience a 20% increase in monthly reimbursements from working the right accounts with the right scenarios at the right time.
 While continually improving our agents’ skills and experience, these gains have been driven primarily by inventory priority control.

 Experience in managing root causes of payment failures led us to reengineer the entire concept of a dashboard.

 On the management dashboard, need meets function.
 It's designed to provoke questions and unearth insights.
-Our managers and clients use it to understand inventory factors like account age, financial categories, error categories, payer dynamics and scenario volumes.
+Our managers and clients use it to understand inventory factors like account age, financial categories, error categories, payer dynamics, and scenario volumes.